scottmcdonald1/quizapp/README.md

  I am using these challenges to learn/get more familiar with React and this project was built with Next.js.
 I took this opportunity to explore Tailwind CSS as well.

  ### Dependencies

  - [Next.js ](https://nextjs.org/)
  - [Tailwind CSS](https://tailwindcss.com/)

  ## What I've Learned

+- Tailwind CSS -- this was my first time using it, and I have to say I fell in love with it.
+I have used bootstrap before, but the customization in tailwind is so nice and intuitive.
+Will definitely be using it again.
+- API integration with path parameters and Server Side Props
+- How difficult it is to find and replace special HTML entities (I keep finding new ones -- look at /src/formatText.js for a laugh)
+- This is my second major React/Next.js app so continued learning of how components fit together as well as the use of hooks (which I used a lot more in this project than my first)

 ## What's next?

+- I still need to build out the quizTimer component
+- Create user accounts to allow users to keep track of the quizzes they've taken
+- When I first started this project I wanted to allow users to create a quiz of their own.
+Obviously, due to time restrictions, I wasn't able to make it that far, but I do think I will come back to this project.
+- There is a lot of code I would like to clean up, make more abstract and modular -- particularly the entire Quiz.js file.